-Based on the assessment done by the management, the Group recognized an allowance for specifically identified accounts amounting to \$\P\$573,897 as at December 31, 2011 and 2010.
-Allowance for impairment losses on nontrade receivables and advances to officers and employees amounted to \$\P\$569,506 and \$\P\$4,391, respectively, as at December 31, 2011 and 2010.
+Based on the assessment done by the management, the Group recognized an allowance for specifically identified accounts amounting to \$\mathbb{P}\$573,897 as at December 31, 2012 and 2011.
+Receivables which were not individually significant and individually significant receivables for which no specific impairment were recognized were assessed and subjected to collective assessment.
+Based on assessment done, the Group has not recognized any provision for receivables which were assessed collectively.
+Allowance for impairment losses on nontrade receivables and advances to officers and employees amounted to \$\mathbb{P}\$569,506 and \$\mathbb{P}\$4,391, respectively, as at December 31, 2012 and 2011.

-The following table shows the aging of receivables that are past due as at December 31, 2011 and 2010 but are not considered impaired.
+The following table shows the aging of receivables that are past due as at December 31, 2012 and 2011 but are not considered impaired: